ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 company may be legally restricted from receiving data related to a specific subsidiary.
-Before requesting failure reports, any such data spillage risks have to be addressed through data management controls or publishing DMARC records for relevant subdomains to prevent reporting on data related to their emails.
+Before requesting failure reports, any such data spillage risks have to be addressed through data management controls or publishing DMARC Policy Records for relevant subdomains to prevent reporting on data related to their emails.

 Due to the nature of the email contents which may be shared through Failure